 Ring Tailed Gecko (Cyrtodactylus louisiadensis)

 Frequently found at Mungumby Lodge these elusive geckos are one of the largest of the Gekkonidae family.
 Nocturnal this one mainly lives on rock outcrops and bolder scree in dry tropical woodlands, vine thickets and rainforests.
+We have two in the bar!

 It is swift and agile climbing on vines, rough vertical rock, planks of wood on buildings.
 Their pattern is striking comprising of evenly spaced, sharp contrasting bands of cream and reddish brown, commencing with a dark band curving back from behind eyes onto the nape of the neck.